 What are we looking for?

-1. Primary School: Discover Debating mentor (1 hour long session a week during term time, £30 per session)
+1. Primary School: Discover Debating mentor (One hour-long session a week during term time, £30 per session)

 As an ESU Judge you’ll support the delivery of our three national competitions: